 Cauliflower Broccoli Cheese Soup

-- 1/2 of a cup of roughly sliced carrots
+- ½ cup carrots roughly sliced

-- 1/2 of a cup of roughly sliced celery
+- ½ cup celery roughly sliced

 - 1 medium onion roughly chopped

-- 4 cloves of garlic
+- 4 cloves garlic

-- 1 tablespoon of olive oil
+- 1 tablespoon olive oil

-- 1 tablespoon of unsalted butter
+- 1 tablespoon unsalted butter

-- juice of 1 lemon
+- 1 lemon Juice of

-- 2 teaspoons of basil
+- 2 teaspoons basil

 - Kosher salt to own taste

-- fresh ground black peppercorns to own taste
+- ground black peppercorns to own taste

-- 2 cups warm whole milk
+- 2 cups Whole milk warmed

-- 1 cup of Monterey jack cheese
+- 1 cup Monterey jack cheese

-- 1 cup of sharp cheddar cheese
+- 1 cup Sharp cheddar cheese

-- Large croutons to serve
+- 1 cup Croutons to serve

-- extra cheese to serve
+- 1 cup cheese to serve

-- Place roughly sliced carrots in a food processor and pulse till finely chopped, repeat with celery, and onions.
-I like doing mine separately due to the different textures of the veggies, you can do them all at once if desired.
+- Place roughly sliced carrots in a food processor and pulse till finely chopped.
+Repeat with celery and onions.
+I like doing mine separately due to the different textures of the veggies.
+You can do them all at once if desired.

 - Once the veggies become softened about 6-7 minutes, add 2 quarts of chicken stock, juice of 1 lemon, fresh parsley, 2 teaspoons of basil, kosher salt, and freshly ground peppercorns to own taste.
-Let simmer about 10 minutes.
+Let simmer for about 10 minutes.

 - Meanwhile, chop cauliflower and broccoli into bite-sized pieces, keep them separate from one another because I have noticed the cauliflower seems to take a little extra time to cook in the soup.

-- Once done chopping the cauliflower and broccoli, add only the cauliflower to the dutch oven, cook for about 4 minutes before adding the broccoli, then cook for about 10 minutes or veggies are fork tender but still somewhat slightly firm.
+- Once done chopping the cauliflower and broccoli, add only the cauliflower to the dutch oven, cook for about 4 minutes before adding the broccoli, then cook for about 10 minutes, or veggies are fork-tender but still somewhat slightly firm.

-- Next slowly add the warm milk and warm half and half cream, stir well cut the heat to low-medium heat.
+- Next, slowly add the warm milk and warm half and half cream, stir well cut the heat to low-medium heat.
 At this time you may want to adjust the seasonings to your own taste, be sure to taste before doing so.

-- In a metal skillet on medium heat add 1 stick of unsalted butter and let it melt before adding the all-purpose flour.
+- In a metal skillet over medium heat add 1 stick of unsalted butter and let it melt before adding the all-purpose flour.
 Once the butter melts add the flour and continuously stir the flour and butter, do not let it brown you are only cooking it long enough to cook out the flour taste about 2-3 minutes should do the trick.

 - Once the roux is done slowly start adding to the Dutch oven, stirring constantly till completely dissolved, cook for about another 5 minutes before removing from the heat.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2017- 2013.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2022- 2013.
 Unauthorized use and/or duplication of this material or photos without express and written permission from this blog’s author and/or owner are strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.
-You may not copy and paste recipes to share on Social Platforms
+You may not copy and paste recipes to share on Social Platforms.